betalgo/LCE-Documentation/DotNet/Setup-HttpClientListener-DotNetStandard.md

-# LaserCatEyes DotNet SDK - currently in BETA program
+# LaserCatEyes DotNet HttpClient Listener DotNetStandard- currently in BETA program

 **HttpClientListener.DotNetStandard** allows you to listen **outgoing** requests from you application *(Also .Net core version is avaliable).*